daed5/serpmaster/README.md

 # What Is SERPMaster?

-SERPMaster is a scraping tool for collecting Google search result data on a large scale.
+SERPMaster is a scraping tool designed for collecting Google search result data on a large scale.

 - Hyper-localized data on a city, country, or coordinate level.
 - Can scrape all SERP features (featured snippets, video carousels, top and bottom ads, etc.)